Multimodal Self-Supervised Learning for Medical Image Analysis: Model Training for all tasks

-\paragraph{Processing multi-modal inputs.} In downstream segmentation tasks, the reported methods from literature use all available modalities when performing the segmentation, e.g. in table~\ref{tab_brain} in our paper.
+\textbf{Processing multi-modal inputs.} In Brain tumor and Prostate segmentation tasks, the reported methods from literature use all available modalities when performing the segmentation, e.g. in table~\ref{tab_brain} in our paper.
 They typically stack these modalities in the form of image color channels, similar to RGB channels.
 However, our proposed puzzle-solving method expects a single channel input at test time, i.e. one slice with multi-modal patches.
 This difference only affects the input layer of the pretrained network, as fine-tuning on an incompatible number of input channels causes this process of fine-tuning to fail.
 We resolve this issue by duplicating (copying) the weights of \emph{only} the pretrained input layer.
 This minor modification only adds a few additional parameters in the input layer of the fine-tuned model, but allows us to leverage its weights.
 The other alternative for this solution is to discard the weights of this input layer, and initialize the rest of the model layers from pretrained models normally.
 However, our solution for this issue takes advantage of any useful information encoded in these weights, allowing the model to fuse data from all the channels.
 The exact numbers of channels in each downstream task is as follows: \begin{itemize} \item BraTS Brain Tumor Segmentation: in each input slice, the MRI 4 modalities are stacked as channels. \item BraTS Number of Survival Days Prediction: for each input slice we also stack the 4 MRI modalities, on top of the predicted tumor segmentation mask; summing up to 5 channels for each input slice.
-The predicted masks are produced by our best segmentation model. \item Prostate segmentation: we stack the 2 available MRI modalities in each input slice. \end{itemize}
+The predicted masks are produced by our best segmentation model. \item Prostate segmentation: we stack the 2 available MRI modalities in each input slice. \end{itemize} In the Liver segmentation task, however, stacking the input modalities as channels is not possible.
+This is due to the fact that the modalities in this task (CT and MR-T2) are non-registered.
+Hence, we process these modalities using the Joint Learning scheme used in~\cite{multimodal_unpaired}.
+This means we process each modality as a single input slice.
+Pretrained models using our multimodal puzzles, learns to disregard the modality type during training and testing.